 Should I Worry about Organic?

 I have to be honest and say that I rarely get caught up in the organic requirements.
-In fact, I prefer to buy it organic, but I have also read that it’s not even a guarantee then based on many articles.
+In fact, I prefer to buy it organic when I end up finding a good source, but I have also read that it’s not even a guarantee then based on many articles.
 I try to fit organic in as much as possible, but I don’t stress about it.
 If we can’t get it, I don’t stress.
 If we can, then great!
 I say this to be an encouragement that fresh produce is MUCH better than not.

 A Plant-Based Diet is Cheaper